-Since 1997, discerning diners from all over Ireland (and beyond) have needed only the flimsiest excuse to make a beeline for Paul and Maire Flynn's stylish contemporary restaurant in Dungarvan It was a great asset to the town from the outset and, since Paul's television work has made him a household name, both the restaurant and cookery have become very popular destinations for the wider public.
+Since 1997, discerning diners from all over Ireland (and beyond) have been making a beeline for Paul and Maire Flynn's stylish contemporary restaurant in Dungarvan It was a great asset to the town from the outset and, since Paul's television work has made him a household name, both the restaurant and cookery have become very popular destinations for the wider public.

 The restaurant was once a leather warehouse but the treatment is personal and contemporary, making an ideal setting for Paul's strong modern Irish cooking - and although it has recently been given a lovely fresh makeover, the tannery theme is still echoed throughout the light, clean-lined interior, creating a pleasingly historic atmosphere in a modern setting.

 Arriving guests can see Paul and his team at work in the open kitchen on their way upstairs to the high-ceilinged first-floor dining area, which is bright and welcoming, with bold floral wallpaper and crisp white linen softening the ambience (and improving the acoustics); together with dramatic paintings, smart, simple table settings and fresh flowers, the scene is set for a memorably pleasurable experience.

 Menus are wonderfully simple yet, paradoxically, the food tastes very exciting; while inspired to some extent by global trends and regional cooking, particularly of the Mediterranean countries, menus have a strongly Irish feeling and are based mainly on local ingredients, which Paul supports avidly and sources with care - notably local seafood of course, also meats including pork and bacon supplied by renowned local butcher JD Power.

 As viewers of Paul’s television series will expect, simplicity is of the essence here, and there are no amuse bouches; what is certain to be an outstanding meal cuts straight to the chase with superb starters.